gastonstat/gastonstat.github.io/_posts/2014-02-26-My-year-in-Oniris-Nantes.md

 [multigroup](http://cran.r-project.org/web/packages/multigroup/index.html) (by Aida Eslami *et al*) provides methods for multigroup data analysis, and it is one of the derived outputs from Aida Eslami's phd project.
 In turn, the package [ClustVarLV](http://cran.r-project.org/web/packages/ClustVarLV/index.html)
-(by by Evelyn Vigneau and Mingkun Chen) provides methods for clustering of variables around latent variables.
+(by Evelyn Vigneau and Mingkun Chen) provides methods for clustering of variables around latent variables.